CDCgov/ixa/docs/book/src/topics/performance.md

 define_multi_property_index!(AgeGroup, InfectionStatus); // For multi-indexes
 ```

+The cost of creating indexes is increased memory use, which can be significant for
+large populations.
+So it is best to only create indexes / multi-indexes that actually
+improve model performance, especially if cloud computing costs / VM sizes are an issue.

 See the [chapter on Indexing](indexing.md) for full details.

 ## Optimizing Performance with Build Profiles